need47/dataframe-viewer/README.md

 # DataFrame Viewer

-A fast, interactive terminal-based CSV viewer built with Python, Polars, and Rich.
+A fast, interactive terminal-based CSV viewer built with Python, Polars, and Textual.
 Inspired by VisiData, this tool provides smooth keyboard navigation and a clean interface for exploring CSV data directly in your terminal.

+> **Note:** This is the Textual version (simpler, ~100 lines).
+For the Rich library version with custom box styles, see `main_rich.py` and [COMPARISON.md](COMPARISON.md).

 ## Features